mohammadshahidbeigh/knowitall-chatbot/README.md

-# KnowHere - ChatBot
+# KnowItAll - ChatBot
 ## A Chatbot with Firebase and OpenAI Integration

 ![Screenshot_20230825_192122](https://github.com/mohammadshahidbeigh/knowitall-ChatBot/assets/85876937/0b1fee88-da6a-423e-9c7c-a4311d921f02)

- KnowHere ChatBot is a web application that seamlessly integrates Firebase Realtime Database with OpenAI's GPT-3.5 Turbo model.
+KnowItAll ChatBot is a web application that seamlessly integrates Firebase Realtime Database with OpenAI's GPT-3.5 Turbo model.
 Through this integration, the application offers an interactive chatbot experience.
 The chatbot comprehends user inputs and provides human-like responses, creating a dynamic and engaging conversational interaction.
 This project demonstrates the integration of Firebase Realtime Database and OpenAI's GPT-3.5 Turbo model to create an interactive chatbot interface.
 The chatbot responds to user inputs using natural language processing and generates human-like responses.

 ## Table of Contents